 The Office of Academic Excellence maintains a virtual resource library that includes a variety of videos and handouts on outlining, exam taking, legal analysis, IRAC, and other critical skills.
 Students can access the resource library through the web page of the Office of Academic Excellence.
 The Warren E. Burger Library also maintains a resource library of several very useful study aids and guides.

 Legal Methods is a one-credit course that all students take during their first semester of law school to help them quickly develop the skills they need to succeed in law school and lay a foundation for ultimate bar passage.
-The course covers critical reading, case briefing, outlining, legal analysis, IRAC, exams, time and stress management, health and wellness, and professionalism.
+The course covers critical reading, case briefing, outlining, legal analysis, IRAC, exams, health and wellness, and professionalism.

 Bar Prep Strategies: MPT

 Bar Prep Strategies: MPT is designed to teach, reinforce, and enhance the skills that are necessary for successful completion of law school and bar passage.
 Through completion of past MPT problems, class exercises, individual feedback, and self-reflection students will work to master the skills of critical reading, legal analysis, and IRAC.
 While this course does not replace the need to take a commercial bar prep course, it will provide early preparation to help students learn key bar exam skills and test taking strategies for the Multistate Performance Test (MPT).
 While this course is required for some students, it is open to all students.
 This course is only offered in the fall semester.